stanfordpython/python-assignments/assign1/README.md

 2. Encryption
 3. Decryption

-At a high-level, in the Merkle-Hellman Cryptosystem, all participants go through key generation once to build a public key and a private key.
-Public keys are made publicly available, whereas private keys are kept under lock and key.
-Usually, public keys lead to some sort of encryption function, and private keys lead to some sort of decryption function, and in many ways they act as inverses.
+At a high-level, in the Merkle-Hellman Knapsack Cryptosystem, all participants go through key generation once to construct both a public key and a private key, linked together in some mathematical way.
+Public keys are made publicly available, whereas private keys are kept under lock and key (no pun intended).
+Usually, public keys will lead to some sort of encryption function, and private keys will lead to some sort of decryption function, and in many ways they act as inverses.

 For Person A to send message m to Person B, Person A encrypts message m using Person B's public key.
 Person B then decrypts the encrypted message using Person B's private key.
+Often, long messages are send in shorted chunks, with each chunk respectively encrypted before it is sent to the recipient.

+Make sure you understand the general idea behind public-key cryptosystems before moving forward.
+You don't need to know all of the details, but you should be able to explain why Person A doesn't encrypt an outgoing message with her own public key.

+First, we'll discuss the mathematics behind Merkle-Hellman Knapsack Cryptosystem, and then we'll dive into what functions you have to write for this assignment.

 #### Key Generation
+In the key generation step, we will construct a private key and a public key.

-Choose a fixed integer `n` for the size (in bits) of messages to send so that We will be encrypting and decrypting n-bit messages.
+Choose a fixed integer `n` for the chunk size (in bits) of messages to send.
 For this assignment, we'll use `n = 8` bits, so we can encrypt and decrypt messages one byte at a time.

-First, we choose a superincreasing sequence of n nonzero natural numbers:
+First, we must build a superincreasing sequence of `n` nonzero natural numbers:

 ```
 w = (w_1, w_2, ..., w_n)
 ```

 A superincreasing sequence is one in which every element is greater than the sum of all previous elements.
 For example, `(1, 3, 6, 13, 27, 52)` is a superincreasing sequence, but `(1, 3, 4, 9, 15, 25)` is not.
+One way to construct a superincreasing sequence is to start with some small number - say, a random number between 2 and 10.
+You can generate the next number by selecting randomly from a range like `[total + 1, 2 * total]` or something similar, where `total` is the sum of all of the elements so far.
+In this way, we can gradually build up our sequence to whatever size we need - in this case, until `n = 8`.

-Next, pick a random integer `q`, such that `q` is greater than the sum of the the elements in `w`.
-For good performance, choose `q` between 1x and 2x the sum of the elements in `w`.
+Next, we pick a random integer `q`, such that `q` is greater than the sum of the the elements in `w`.
+To leverage code we've already written, let's choose `q` between `[total + 1, 2 * total]`, where `total` is the sum over all elements of `w`.

-After, choose a random integer `r` such that `gcd(r, q) = 1` (i.e. r and q are coprime).
+Then, we choose a random integer `r` such that `gcd(r, q) = 1` (i.e. r and q are coprime).
+To accomplish this, it's sufficient to just generate random numbers in the range `[2, q-1]` until you find some `r` such that `r` and `q` are coprime.
+(Hint: the `utils` module exports a convenient `coprime` function.
+Use it!)

-Finally calculate the tuple
+Finally, we calculate the tuple

 ```
 beta = (b_1, b_2, ..., b_n)